saifaustcse/git-workflow-and-commands/README.md

-# Basic Git Workflow and Commands
+# Git Workflow and Commands

 Though there are 1000’s of articles about git, I have written this article is in order to document what I understood and how I understood which may help others as well.